uperl/Test2-Tools-JSON-Pointer/README.md

 This module provides a comparison for a JSON string with a JSON pointer.
-This module was inspired by [Test::Mojo](https://metacpan.org/pod/Test::Mojo), which provides a mechanism for checking the JSON response from a HTTP header.
-This module provides a generic way to write tests for JSON using a JSON pointer with or without the context of an HTTP header.
+This module was inspired by [Test::Mojo](https://metacpan.org/pod/Test::Mojo), which provides a mechanism for checking the JSON response from a HTTP body.
+This module provides a generic way to write tests for JSON using a JSON pointer with or without the context of [Mojolicious](https://metacpan.org/pod/Mojolicious) or [HTTP](https://metacpan.org/pod/HTTP).
 It also has a [Test2::Suite](https://metacpan.org/pod/Test2::Suite) style interface.

 This module expects a Perl string in Perl's internal representation (utf-8), NOT raw encoded bytes.
 Thus if you are reading files they need to be read